Last Updated: March 26, 2026

 This type of Severum Cichlid is the most recognized compared to others.
 It has yellow and golden spots, a flat body with pointed dorsal fins, and a tail.
 They sometimes feature dark stripes down their length and make a beautiful addition to dull aquariums.

-These fish can be semi-aggressive around some specific species.
+These fish is semi-aggressive around some specific species.
 Usually, they do well in a community tank, so make sure you select the right tank mates for them (we discuss tankmates later in this post).

 Heros efasciatus